varabyte/kobweb/README.md

 ### Font hosting service

 The easiest way to use a custom font is if it is already hosted for you.
-For example, Google Fonts provides a CDN that you can use to load fonts from directly.
+For example, Google Fonts provides a CDN that you can use to load fonts directly.

 > [!NOTE]
 > While this is the easiest approach, be sure you won't run into compliance issues!
 If you use Google Fonts on your